wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 A: It is most likely that you have it turned off in the Screen Options tab on your Menus admin page.

+= Q: I'm experiencing conflicts between this plugin and my caching plugin, what should I do? =

+A: Your caching plugin is likely being naughty by misusing WP Object Cache.
+Many of these plugins allow you to turn this on or off; I recommend off.
+However, you are also likely using an older version of this (BSBITFNM) plugin and you should update.
+Versions 1.3.1 and above no longer use WP Object Cache and should fix the conflict.

 == Changelog ==

+= v1.3.1: Cache no more. =
+* No longer uses WP Object Cache and uses globals instead (shudder).
+WP Object Cache is abused by numerous caching plugins causing erratic and incorrect behaviour.

 = v1.3.0 =
 * Abandoned the fix to hidden metaboxes as that area of wordpress itself is quite buggy.